A mini powerhouse of features, the Sudio Ett is the Swedish manufacturer’s first wireless earphones to include active noise cancelling.

 While reviewing the Sudio Fem in January, I wondered, would the Swedish manufacturer soon include active noise cancelling (ANC) with its earbuds?

 Well, it looks like they “heard” me, despite me never actually asking them about it!
-Ett, which means “one” in the Swedish language, ups the game for the Swedish manufacturer by another level by including near all the features of the Fem, and packing in controllable ANC as well.
+Ett, which means “one” in the Swedish language, ups the game for the Swedish manufacturer by including near all the features of the Fem, and packing in controllable ANC as well.

-I would say … yes, as long as you don’t expect ANC to completely eliminate environmental disturbances, and that you know what the earphones are best paired with.
+I would say … yes, as long as you don’t expect ANC to entirely eliminate environmental disturbances.
+As long as you know what the earphones are best paired with too

 But I jump ahead.
 Let’s take a look at the specifications first, which are pretty impressive in writing.